-In our earlier paper, Matsuyama and Ushchev (2017), we introduced the three nonparametric classes of homothetic demand systems, H.S.A., H.D.I.A., and H.I.I.A., and showed that they are pairwise disjoint with the sole exception of CES.
-That paper was just about demand systems and made no assumption about market structure.
-In a recent paper, Matsuyama and Ushchev (2020), we applied these three classes to a model of monopolistic competition among homogeneous firms with free entry, in order to investigate the relation between the optimal and equilibrium product variety.
-For that purpose, we assumed a continuum of homogeneous firms, symmetric demand systems, and gross substitutability of products, with additional restrictions that ensure the uniqueness of the symmetric free entry equilibrium.
-However, the analysis there was completely nonparametric.
-In contrast, we pursue here parametric restrictions of these demand systems that offer natural, flexible, and yet tractable extensions to the CES, while allowing for various dimensions of heterogeneity across firms, except that they share the common constant pass-through rate, which is the restriction that buys us a lot of tractability.
+between the optimal and equilibrium product variety.
+For that purpose, we assumed a continuum of homogeneous firms and symmetric demand systems with gross substitutability, with additional restrictions that ensure the uniqueness of the symmetric free entry equilibrium.
+However, we imposed no parametric restrictions.
+In contrast, we pursue here parametric restrictions of these demand systems that offer natural, flexible, and yet tractable extensions to the CES, while allowing for various dimensions of heterogeneity across firms, except that they share the common constant pass-through rate, which is the key restriction that buys us a lot of tractability.
 This is because the goal of this paper is to enrich our set of tools that is simple and yet flexible enough to be used as a building block in a wide range of monopolistic competition models, with or without heterogeneity, and with or without free entry.